Claythve/wediki-data/README.md

    23. $MERGE
    24. $LINK
    25. $SYNC | $SYNCHRONISE | $SYNCHRONIZE | $RELOAD | $REFRESH
-4. if the icon key is not described (null or undefined), "icon-atom" is taken by default
+5. if the icon key is not described (null or undefined), `icon-atom` is taken by default

 ## License
     <one line to give the program's name and a brief idea of what it does.>